MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 ```

 ### -Owner

-Specifies an owner for the application.
+Specify an administrative user who's responsible for this app.

 ```yaml
 Type: String